-The USF College of Nursing is committed to expanding and strengthening university-community engagement locally and globally in support of USF’s strategic priorities.
-Our goal is to engage with the community and to provide access to nursing care through partnerships and scholarly projects.
+The College of Nursing is committed to expanding and strengthening university-community engagement locally and globally in support of USF’s strategic priorities.
+Our goal is to engage with the community and to provide nursing resources through partnerships and scholarly projects.
 This includes several community outreach grant opportunities developed in collaboration with the other areas of the college.
 Current community partnerships are listed below:

 Our team is eager to discuss partnership opportunities with you.
 Please contact us with any ideas or questions you may have.